dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

      practiced national security law on the side. they were not dreams. whatever happened to me, it would take care of 99.999% of the cases.

+     - "you're now rangebound. it's a very dirty word"
+       - i couldn't have possibly known what range bound meant, but then understood the correlation to its financial trading anaology

      -->